vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/breakouts.md

         - Used to make the stream live
         - Once the stream is live audience is able to see the live stream
     - Pipeline status indicator
-        - Used view the status of a MediaLive channel
+        - Used to view the status of a MediaLive channel
             - Idle channel status is designated by an amber icon
             - Starting channel status is designated by a blue icon
             - Running channel status is designated by a green icon